Social Studies can be tricky.

 - Listen to a song on maps.
 Ours is only $1.
 Buy it here!

 - Have a lyric sheet ready to look over with your students.
 Talk about the words and what they mean.
 What can we learn from these words?

 - Sing the song again.

 - Ask if students noticed anything new.

 Distance learning maps tip #1: Have your students listen to the song, then respond to some questions on Peardeck or other interactive platforms.

 Step 3: Create using maps

 Have your students create classroom maps.
 Encourage them to use the maps vocabulary as they are creating.
-If you are using this for Distance Learning, then encourage students to make a map of their bedroom, house or neighborhood.

 Pam heard conversations between her students about where the North, South, East, and West sides were in the room.
 One girl commented on how catchy the maps song was!
 Below are some pictures: